TV Aichi: Programming

 TVA airs Nippon Professional Baseball.
 Ratings for its games in 1993 attracted an average share of 16,4%.
 That year, it started airing J-League attracting an average share of 11,2%, but fell to 6,9% in the following year.
-In 1996, TVA aired golf and NASCAR for the first time.In 1998, it bgan producing Doragura (どらぐら) with the latest news from the Chunichi Dragons and the Nagoya Grampus Eights.
+In 1996, TVA aired golf and NASCAR for the first time.
+In 1998, it began producing Doragura (どらぐら) with the latest news from the Chunichi Dragons and the Nagoya Grampus Eights.

 TVA is also in charge of TXN's 8am Saturday morning anime slot.
 In 2020, the anime was Cardfight!!
 Vanguard.